williamlsh/vault/README.md

 Since gRPC is the primary transport here, I only implemented gRPC transport with TLS encryption and JWT authentication.
 HTTP with TLS could be easily implemented but local test is not convenient.

 To be noted here: the auth implementation between original gRPC and go-kit gRPC transport is a little different.
 Original gRPC uses `UnaryInterceptor` but not the case of go-kit due to the later one already had it integrated in transport layer.

+## Middleware

+The service and endpoint layers both are implemented with middleware.
+Logging middleware for both and prometheus middleware for endpoint only but none for transport layer now.

 ### Client